Symmetric entanglers for non-invertible SPT phases: Construction of symmetric entangler for SPT phases

 It is easily seen that this MPO, which we denote by $\cE$, connects the two SPT states (for any system size):

 (up to a possible overall sign arising from Eq. \ref{eq:signs}.)

 This MPO is unitary for any system size $N$, since it satisfies the conditions of Theorem 1 of Ref. \cite{shukla2025simplegeneralequationmatrix} for any $N$ -- thus, it is an MPU.
 An MPU is equivalent to a quantum cellular automaton (QCA), which in turn is equivalent to an FDQC if its index is zero \cite{Ignacio_Cirac_2017}.
-Using Definition IV.1 of Ref. \cite{Ignacio_Cirac_2017}, the index of our MPU is computed to be zero, so this provides an FDQC .
+The index of our MPU is zero (see Definition IV.1 of Ref. \cite{Ignacio_Cirac_2017} for index of an MPU), so it provides an FDQC.

-Moreover, the MPO tensors satisfy with $U = i Y$, which means the tensors $M^{j, i *}$, which generate the Hermitian conjugate MPO, in fact generate the same MPO.
+The MPO tensors satisfy with $U = i Y$, which means the tensors $T^{j, i *}$, which generate the Hermitian conjugate MPO, in fact generate the same MPO.
 Hence, which means $\cE$ is order $2$, and the two SPT phases form a torsor over $\ZZ_2$.

+As we show in Appendix \ref{app:commutes}, this entangler commutes with the $\Rep(A_4)$ symmetry.
+Thus, putting everything together, our MPU is a globally symmetric FDQC, i.e. a symmetric entangler, connecting two inequivalent SPT states of $\Rep(A_4)$.